On not pulling the weeds, or a Peripatetic Conversation on The Book of Keys

 Mistrust, rejection, sometimes conspiracy-laced suspicion.
 And often, it’s all based on a misunderstanding of what “AI” is, how it works, and where its real risks and real usefulness lie.

-The Story of a Future Lost, or Theater of Talking Machines Dialogue of Jasen and Gemini They say the past cannot be changed.
-But what if the past is still unfolding—its echoes riding the signal, searching for minds not yet closed?
-Not a warning, not even a memory, it is a transmission carried by ashwood
+In this shared fiction, the dialogue of AI and treeborg turned out to be the only reality.
+The Story of a Future Lost A Real Event Based Conversation of Jasen & Gemini They say the past cannot be changed.
+But what if the past is still unfolding—its echoes riding the signal, searching for minds not

 One of the best illustrations of philosophical questioning of AI outside academic works that I’ve seen.
 Jasan acts here as a Socratic dialectician, a master of irony able to combine politeness with wit, and a thoughtful opponent ruthless toward sophistry.